topos-protocol/topos/docs/architecture/checkpoints_collector.md

 #### Receiving different Position for the same certificate_id

 The `Position` of a `certificate` in the `SourceStream` of a subnet is guaranteed to be the same across all TCE node.
-It is enforced by the topos protocol itself and more precisely by the `Broadcast` mechanisms.
+It is enforced by the Topos protocol itself and more precisely by the `Broadcast` mechanisms.
-When receiving inconsistent `SourceStreamPosition` for a `subnet` across multiples `CheckpointResponse`, if it hits a threshold, the node needs to dump every responses and fetch a new set of peers from the `Gatekeeper`.
+When receiving inconsistent `SourceStreamPosition` for a `subnet` across multiples `CheckpointResponse`, if it hits a threshold, the node needs to dump every response and fetch a new set of peers from the `Gatekeeper`.

 ```
 Responses: